 The Control State System

 Our system of selling alcohol achieves a delicate balance between offering a great selection of products and reasonable pricing at convenient locations around the state, with regulating the sales of hard liquor.
 Studies prove that regulating sales reduces consumption, thereby limiting the physical and social damage caused by the misuse of alcohol.
-The Department of Liquor Control contributes millions each year to the state’s general fund in the form of excise and sales taxes; educates thousands of servers and sellers of alcohol beverages within the state; shares licensing fees that help support towns and cities; and, our Enforcement Division provides support to local and regional law enforcement organizations.
+The Division of Liquor Control contributes millions each year to the state’s general fund in the form of excise and sales taxes; educates thousands of servers and sellers of alcohol beverages within the state; shares licensing fees that help support towns and cities; and, our Enforcement Division provides support to local and regional law enforcement organizations.
 States with less alcohol regulation, in general, have more issues with alcohol abuse, higher prices, and less selection of products than our state.
 We believe Vermont has found the right balance between too much availability, which leads to increased consumption, and over-regulation, which inhibits good customer service.